BennyDeBock/portfolio/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup

-Make sure to install the dependencies:
+Make sure to install dependencies:

 ```bash
 # npm